hendricksonsarahl/100-days-of-code/log.md

 Thoughts: Getting some positive momentum on the database functionality!
 My list is interacting with the database without any issues and I'm pumped

 Link to work: <a href="https://github.com/hendricksonsarahl/get-it-done">Github</a>

+#Day 15: July 9.
+Sunday

+Today's Progress: More progress on the Get it Done task app.

+Thoughts: Still on a roll with feeling like I'm starting to understand MySQL and how it interacts with Python/Flask!

+Link to work: <a href="https://github.com/hendricksonsarahl/get-it-done">Github</a>